iSmoothStar/ismoothstar.github.io/_posts/2025-01-16-add-roms-to-batocera-with-firefox-and-peazip.md

 Press `Enter` to apply the command, now you can find both applications available in the "Ports" at the main screen of Batocera.

 ### Fix Firefox
-By defult, when downloading files from **Firefox** it will not save your files which is a problem that we can solve by issuing the following command again by using "xterm" from the "Applications" menu:
+By defult, when downloading files from **Firefox** it will not save your files which is a problem that we can solve by issuing the following command by using "xterm" from the "Applications" menu:

 ```bash
 flatpak override –filesystem=host org.mozilla.firefox